zluckytraveler/Discord-Plex-Trial/README.md

 Reaction Roles are a great way to fully automate your trials, otherwise if you want to have more control you can always manually add the role to the user.

+### COOLDOWN PERIOD
-There is a coeldown period that you can set, which will allow users to only request a trial after the time period has elapsed.
+There is a cooldown period that you can set, which will allow users to only request a trial after the time period has elapsed.
 This is great to stop abuse.

+### LOGGING
 You can set the bot to log all actions to a specified channle of your choice

+### DATABASE
 There is a sqlite database file so you can make changes in case there is any user error when replying with an incorrect Plex Email, simply remove the users entry,and the user can then request another trial.
 <br />
 <br />